 You may also find you have to be more precise about scheduling activities.
 Here are some time-saving ideas:

-There will be changes in the emotional and behavioral state of the patient.
+There will be changes in the emotional and behavioral states of the person you are caring for.
 You may see:

-People with Huntington's disease lose their ability to control emotions.
+People with Huntington disease lose their ability to control emotions.
 They may respond to denials with temper tantrums.
 Irritability and angry outbursts can be very challenging to family members.
-Try to respond with understanding and compassion, keeping in mind that these emotional problems are symptoms of Huntington's disease.
+Try to respond with understanding and compassion, keeping in mind that these emotional problems are symptoms of Huntington disease.
 The following tips can help:

 Take the time to remove potential weapons from the house.
 This will create a safe environment for everyone.
-If you find the anger becomes frequent and severe, an evaluation from a neurologist or psychiatrist may be helpful.
+Consult with a neurologist or psychiatrist to help you better manage outbursts.

 If you suspect the apathy is part of a more serious condition like depression, contact your doctor for treatment options (which may include medication and/or therapy).

-A person with Huntington's disease may get fixated on a thought, idea, or routine, and have great difficulty moving onto something else.
-He may become resistant, distressed, and angry if pushed to do something else.
+A person with Huntington disease may get fixated on a thought, idea, or routine, and have great difficulty moving onto something else.
+They may become resistant, distressed, and angry if pushed to do something else.
 The following tips may help break rigid behavior:

-Caring for a loved one who has Huntington's disease can be very stressful for the whole family.
+Caring for a loved one who has Huntington disease can be stressful for the whole family.
 Most of the strategies here (like maintaining a schedule or calendar) will work for many of the complications you will encounter.

 Keep in mind that there are a number of resources available that can help you and your loved one cope better with these changes.
 Psychiatrists, psychologists, social workers, family therapists, and other counselors may be able to help.
 Check to see if your community, hospital, or other healthcare facility has support groups for caregivers or families.

 National Institute of Neurological Disorders and Stroke